 Wooden Block Set

 This wooden block set is a must.
 Block play encourages creativity, explores balance, tests spatial awareness, and reinforces weight.
 Sadly, schools do not get time to integrate as much block time as they have in the past.
-Allow your child to share in the joy of block play!
+If your child enjoys building, get this set of blocks.

 Plus-Plus Big

-Hands down, this toy is one of our favorite open-ended toys.
-The boys play with these at home, and we take them to restaurants and on road trips.
-Plu-Plus comes in two sizes; however, I will always prefer the big size.
+This toy is, hands down, one of our favorite open-ended toys.
+Plus-Plus big gets so much use in our home.
+The boys play with it at home, and we take it to restaurants and on road trips.
+Plus-Plus comes in two sizes; however, I will always prefer the big size.

 Play Scarves

 Gear up imaginary play with these play scarves!
 Each large scarf measures 35 x 35 inches.
-Use for blankets with dolls or stuffed animals, twirl and dance, costumes, movement, and more—a true example of open-ended toys that children can use for years.
+Use for blankets with dolls or stuffed animals, twirl and dance, costumes, movement, imaginative play, and more—a true example of open-ended toys that children can use for years.
+Play scarves are a great open-ended toy.

 Color Counting Bears